Master of Science in Applied Nutrition — Frequently Asked Questions

 Master of Science in Applied Nutrition

-Yes, this program is specifically designed with the working professional in mind.
-In fact, in a recent poll of UNE Online alumni, the vast majority (90%) reported that they were working while completing their degree, and 78% reported working full-time in their intended field of study during their academic program.
+Yes, the MSAN program is specifically designed with the working professional in mind.
+In fact, in a 2019 poll of UNE Online students and alumni, 90% reported that they were working (79% full-time, 11% part-time) while completing their degree.
+However, the requirements of the MSAN-RDN Focus Area necessitates full-time academic focus.

-The flexibility of our program allows you to complete your degree in as little as two years.
-If you are interested in tailoring your academic plan, please contact an enrollment counselor at (855) 751-4447.
+The flexibility of our program allows you to complete your degree in as few as two years.

 UNE Online’s M.S. in Applied Nutrition is recognized by the Board for Certification of Nutrition Specialists as fulfilling some of the academic requirements (namely, the graduate degree and some additional coursework requirements) that nutrition professionals need in order to achieve the Certified Nutrition Specialist (CNS) certification.

 That being said, the Board for Certified Nutrition Specialists does not accredit institutions.
 Instead, “the BCNS fosters human health by setting and overseeing the highest science-based standards for nutrition professionals” and evaluates each CNS candidate individually.

 - Has achieved NCCA accreditation for its Certified Nutrition Specialist certifying program

 - Sets competency standards for advanced clinical nutrition professionals